nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

    1. Prerequisites: List all modules using the `home` command.
 TAB can be empty.

    2. Test case: `add module m/CS2105`<br>
-     Expected: The `Module` with the name `CS2105` is added to the list of modules
+     Expected: The `Module` with the name `CS2105` is added to the list of modules.

    3. Test case: `add module m/ALREADY_EXISTING_MODULE`<br>
      Expected: No `Module` is added.
 Error details shown in the status message.